• About

 Keep Drinks Simple

 Drinks do not need to be a big part of the plan, but they do help make the day feel more relaxed.
 Set up a simple drink station with water, lemonade, iced tea, soda, or sparkling water so guests can help themselves.
-If your Father’s Day gathering includes adults or grown children, you can also add beer, wine, or an easy batch cocktail.
+If your Father’s Day gathering includes adults or grown children, you can also add beer, wine, an easy batch cocktail, or a cocktail kit for making drinks at home.

 For outdoor gatherings, it is also smart to keep water easy to grab, especially if it is warm outside.
 Before everyone settles in for the day, take a minute to check the weather so you can plan for shade, extra drinks, or a few indoor breaks if the afternoon is going to be especially hot.